 When your audience feels heard, that is where the GOOD stuff happens!

-Also, user generated content is the BEST content you can put out there.
-Take a few minutes to scroll your comment sections they will tell you everything you need/want to know.
+Also, user-generated content is the BEST content you can put out there.
+Please take a few minutes to scroll your comment sections.
+They will tell you everything you need/want to know.

 Never Lose Sight of Transparency or Authenticity

-Remember: relationships and even better relationships are not built overnight.
-You need to be consistent and genuine to build that loyal ‘following’.
-And the more you get to know your audience, the more genuine and trustworthy you will become to them.
+Remember: when you are focused on learning how to build better relationships– they are not built overnight.
+It would help if you were consistent and genuine to make that loyal ‘following.’
+The more you get to know your audience, the more natural and trustworthy you will become to them.

 Never Ignore your Audience

-You may consider doing this with liking their comment (using the other reactions are better) and/or replying to their responses as well.
-If someone comments and it’s just left unrecognized what would prompt them to engage the next time?
+You may consider doing this by liking their comment (using the other reactions are better) and/or replying to their responses as well.
+If someone comments and it’s just left unrecognized, what would prompt them to engage the next time?

 Always remember that Facebook is a social platform.
 You are there to socialize with your audience.
 Like any social platform, you need to be actively engaged – or you can’t possibly expect it in return.